russel-tagaca/Crime-Predicting-Tool/README.md

 # Crime-Predicting-Tool

+Full dataset (I used) can be found here: https://www.kaggle.com/ankkur13/boston-crime-data

 A Python application that aggregates and gathers various information from an Excel (csv) file.
 Excel file contains code group of criminal activity, year and a SPECIFIC month.
 The tool analyzes and create a set of predictions based on data gathered; printing various information about the predicted data.